Every 10 cent refund donated to a Donation Partner can make a difference to charities and community organisations across Tasmania.

 Help us put more Dog Teams into local Tasmanian schools.
 Every container helps.

-Home-educated students from across Tasmania will have the opportunity to experience the 2025 Southern Tas Homeschool Camp, a unique, multi-day event designed to inspire, connect, and enrich.
-This year‚ the camp offers a vibrant and diverse activity program across all ages and many topics; including hands-on science, engaging sports and physical activities, and opportunities to develop social relationships through authentic interactions.
+Home-educated students from across Tasmania will have the opportunity to experience the 2025 Southern Tas Homeschool Camp – a unique, multi-day event designed to inspire, connect, and enrich.
+This year’s camp offers a vibrant and diverse activity program across all ages and many topics; including hands-on science, engaging sports and physical activities, and opportunities to develop social relationships through authentic interactions.

 All funds will be used to purchase new books for our students!
 We will buy decodable books and quality picture books for younger students and novels and non-fiction texts for older readers.